kubernetes-analysis/kubernetes-analysis/blog.md

 noon European time 5 issues and pull requests got updated within literally 5 minutes!

-Funny enough, one of the founders of Kubernetes [Joe Beda][32] created the first GitHub issue [mentioning that the unit test coverage is too low][33].
-The issue has no further description than the title and no enhanced labeling applied, which we know from more recent issues and pull requests.
-To actually do something useful with those data we have to explore it more deeply.
+Funnily enough, [Joe Beda][32], one of the founders of Kubernetes, created the first GitHub issue [mentioning that the unit test coverage is too low][33].
+The issue has no further description than the title and no enhanced labeling applied, like we know from more recent issues and pull requests.
+But now we have to explore the exported data more deeply to actually do something useful with it.

 [32]: https://github.com/jbeda
 [33]: https://github.com/kubernetes/kubernetes/issues/1

 # Exploring the Data

-Before we can start creating machine learning models and training them, we have to get an idea about how our data is structured and what we want to achieve in general.
+Before we can start creating machine learning models and train them, we have to get an idea about how our data is structured and what we want to achieve in general.

-To get a better feeling about the amount of data, let's look at how many issues and pull requests have been created over time inside the Kubernetes repository:
+To get a better feeling about the amount of data, let’s look at how many issues and pull requests have been created over time inside the Kubernetes repository:

 ```